cchaine/ECAP5-DPROC/docs/src/arch/3_requirements.rst

 .. requirement:: F_XORI_01
   :derivedfrom: U_INSTRUCTION_SET_01

-  The XORI behavior shall be applied when the opcode is OP-IMM and when func3 is 0x4.

-.. requirement:: F_XORI_02
-  :derivedfrom: U_INSTRUCTION_SET_01

-  The result of XORI shall be the result of a bitwise xor between its two pa- rameters.
+  When the opcode is OP-IMM and the func3 field is 0x4, the register pointed by the rd field shall be the result of a bitwise xor of the register pointed by the rs1 field and the immediate value.

 ORI
 ```